protobi/query/README.md

 ```

 ### $same
-Tests whether an array of columns have the same value
+Tests whether an arr columns have the same value

 ```js
 _.query( rows, {